Joint Optimization of Multi-agent Memory System: Discussion

 Existing memory systems and our CoMAM differ fundamentally in optimization paradigm and reward design: \begin{itemize}[leftmargin=*] \item \textbf{Optimization Paradigm:} Independent Optimization vs. Joint Optimization

 Existing frameworks primarily adopt independent optimization.
 For example, MIRIX \cite{mirix} designs a meta-agent and six specialized agents for memory management, optimizing each via tailored prompts; Memagent \cite{memagent} focuses on a single retrieval agent, training it with query-answer accuracy as the reward; Memory-R1 \cite{mem-r1} splits the system into a Memory Manager and Answer Agent, training them in separate stages—first optimizing the Manager with the Agent frozen, then freezing the Manager to optimize the Agent.
-This approach ignores inter-agent collaboration: memory construction is not adjusted based on retrieval needs, and the Agent can only adapt to a fixed Manager’s output, leading to ``local optimal but global suboptimal'' outcomes.
+This approach ignores inter-agent independencies and lacks co-adaptation: memory construction is not adjusted based on together with retrieval behavior, and the agent can only adapt to a fixed Manager’s output, leading to insufficient inter-agent collaboration.

-CoMAM proposes end-to-end joint optimization via MDP regularization.
-We model the asynchronous execution of Extraction, Profile, and Retrieval Agents as a sequential MDP trajectory, where each agent’s output directly serves as the next agent’s input.
-All three agents are updated simultaneously during training, with inter-agent dependencies embedded into state transitions, ensuring they evolve collaboratively toward the global goal of query-answer accuracy.
+CoMAM proposes end-to-end joint optimization via modeling inter-agent dependencies in the MDP trajectory, where each agent’s output directly serves as the next agent’s input.
+All three agents are updated simultaneously during training, with inter-agent dependencies embedded into state transitions, ensuring they evolve collaboratively toward the global goal of the memory system.

 \item \textbf{Reward Design:} Single Global Reward vs. Adaptive Credit Assignment